The Fortune Cookie Chronicles

 I went to speak at Google as part of their awesome Authors@Google program.
 As we drove by, I noticed that Google has its own street sign.
 Not Google Blvd or Google Parkway or Google Avenue — Just “Google.”

-So the biggest and nicest surprise at the presentation was seeing an old friend Craig Silverstein, whom I last saw at the Harvard-Yale game in November.
+So the biggest and nicest surprise at the presentation was seeing an old friend whom I last saw at the Harvard-Yale game in November.
 He works as a developer at Google and had just moved back that weekend to Mountain View, “in time for my reading,” he joked.
 (He was a few years ahead of me at school, but I first met him when I did this article on Google).
-Anyway, very flattering in saying he had never looked forward to a authors@google talk more, and if you know the people they have brought, that’s really an exaggeration.
-He actually helped me during my signing by cutting little fortunes with his pocket knife (a Boy Scout is always prepared).
-I tape fortunes into the books when I sign them so they are individualized yet mass-produced.
+Anyway, very flattering in saying he had never looked forward to an authors@google talk more, and if you know the people they have brought, that’s really an exaggeration.
+He actually helped me during my signing by cutting little fortunes with his pocket knife (a Boy Scout is always prepared, eh said).
+I tape fortunes into the books when I sign them so they are individualized yet mass-produced — which is the whole secret of fortune cookies to begin with.

 So he joined our group for lunch, and we got to talking about how there is some Web site that tells you how many people have joined Google after you have — since for a while there the company was doubling in size every year.
 So 75 percent?
 10 percent?
 You could find out.